FuelLabs/sway/docs/src/sway-on-chain/libraries.md

 }
 ```

-Libaries are composed of just a Forc.toml and src folder unlike usual Sway projects which usually contain tests and a Cargo.toml.
-An example of a Librarie's Forc.toml may be
+Libraries are composed of just a Forc.toml and src folder, unlike usual Sway projects which usually contain tests and a Cargo.toml.
+An example of a Library's Forc.toml

 ```toml=
 [project]